[DISCLOSURE: Cards from our partners are mentioned below.]

 Drawbacks:After the first year, there’s a $95 annual fee.

-Rewards: 3% cash back on dining purchases; 2% cash back on groceries; 1% cash back on other purchases.
+Rewards: 3% cash back on dining purchases and entertainment; 2% cash back on groceries; 1% cash back on other purchases.

 Sign-Up Bonus:$150 bonus cash if you spend $500 in the first three months.